 What Kwan is talking about sounds a lot like what, in my article, “Eleven Metamodern Methods in the Arts,” I have called Hyper-Self-Reflexivity, a version of intertextual self-reflexivity that goes beyond postmodernism’s penchant for referentiality that might be done simply for the wry, cheeky cleverness of it, and towards a metamodern version that serves the purpose of bringing viewers and characters closer together, via their shared experience of – but also in – that media-saturated world.

 Kwan was referring to the film’s intertextuality (or hyper-self-reflexivity) as metamodern.
 But, that is just one of a number of metamodern elements strongly driving this film, which I’ll enumerate briefly now.
 Please bear with me as I attempt to make my points in a way that will be meaningful to folks who have seen the film and also those who have not, while keeping spoilers at a minimum.

 1. Most obviously, this film braids together multiple tones/moods: silly, cosmic-trippy, intimate, and volatile.
 As co-director Daniel Scheinert said (in the afore-referenced article by Puchko), “… we’re kind of always trying to just allow ourselves to inject playfulness, even into things we care deeply about.”
 A metamodern tonal braiding has the effect of protecting the characters’ interiority from being dissolved by any single one of the braided tones.
 When you have one dominating tone, the tone can sometimes over-determine or pinch the range of human reactions that would “make sense.”
 That is, it can become about the tone rather than about what a real person would actually be feeling.
-The aesthetic benefit of leaning each tone against the others is, like tent poles in tension, to prop all of them up, thus creating a “safe” space for the fullness of a person’s felt experience.
+The aesthetic benefit of leaning two or more tones against each other, like tent poles in tension, is to prop all of them up, thus creating a “safe” space for the fullness of a person’s felt experience.